justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 ## Why

 At this point maybe you wondering why the data isn't more "direct."
-The RDF seems to spread things out and use generic predicates.
+The RDF seems to spread things out and use generic predicates (produces, occurs in, etc.).
 That is intentional.

 My conversion utility does use some intermediate "direct" data: